Opened 4 years ago

 Make sure the sparse solver is used when appropriate

-Reported by: casella Owned by: casella
+Reported by: Francesco Casella Owned by: Francesco Casella

 Priority: critical Milestone: 1.19.0